skip to Main Content

 Types of Income Used in the Formula

-The child support formula considers various types of income to calculate the payment amount.
+The formula considers various types of income to calculate the payment amount.
 The most common types of income include:

 • Dividends